-The time between the reference period e.g. academic year 2017-18, to publication e.g. the main report published on 6th December 2018 and the attitudes report published on 21st March 2019, provides time for quality assurance processes, back coding, data preparation, data analysis and production of the final report (ahead of publication).
+The time between the reference period e.g., academic year 2019-20, to publication, provides time for quality assurance processes, back coding, data preparation, data analysis and production of the final report (ahead of publication).
 Active Lives release dates are outlined in the DCMS Official Statistics Release Calendar.
 Active Lives releases have always been delivered punctually, meeting the agreed dates outlined in the DCMS Calendar.
+For 2019-20, the publication date was changed to 14th January 2021 (instead of the 3rd December 2020); this was because of the extra time required to quality assure and analyse the data as a result of the Covid-19 pandemic.